Vergütungsbericht für das Geschäftsjahr 2014/15

 The remuneration of the Management Board comprises a fixed and a variable component.
 The fixed component is based on the responsibilities of the individual board member and, in accordance with customary procedures in Austria, is paid in 14 instalments at the end of the month.
 The basis for the variable component (target remuneration) is defined separately for each board member before the beginning of the respective financial year.
 This remuneration is paid out if a performance evaluation confirms the achievement of the defined targets.
 The amount of the remuneration for the performance year is increased or decreased in line with the over- or under-achievement of the targets.

 The performance evaluation assesses the achievements of the Management Board based on a relative performance indicator at the time the variable remuneration is distributed and at the time the LTI segments are paid.
-The relative performance indicator has been based on the total shareholder return of Zumtobel Group AG since the 2014/15 financial year, which is compared with the total shareholder return of selected, comparable companies (peer group).
+The relative performance indicator has been based on the total shareholder return of Zumtobel Group AG since the 2014/15 financial year, which is compared with the total shareholder return of selected, comparable companies (peer group ).
 This peer group has a broad distribution, both from a geographical and industrial perspective.
-The composition of the peer group was changed slightly from 2015/16 to 2016/17.
-One company was removed from the peer group because it is no longer listed, and the weighting of the remaining companies was adjusted accordingly.
-In addition, the geographic allocation of the peer group companies was adjusted from 2015/16 to 2016/17 to exactly reflect the country distribution in the sales regions.
-The proportional adjustment of the weighting for the remaining companies in the peer group and the allocation of one company to another industrial sector (divestment) led to a change in the percentage distribution of the industrial sectors in 2016/17.
+The composition of the peer group changed slightly from 2016/17 to 2017/18: one company was removed from the peer group following the sale of the relevant division, and another company was removed following a merger and subsequent delisting.
+The weighting of the remaining companies was adjusted accordingly.
+The proportional adjustment of the weighting for the remaining companies in the peer group led to a change in the percentage distribution of the industrial sectors in 2017/18.

 Zumtobel Group AG has no special pension fund for the members of the Management Board.
 The Management Board contracts include a change of control clause.
 If the company is taken over by a new majority shareholder, the members of the Management Board are entitled to terminate their contracts unilaterally.
 In this case, the member(s) of the Management Board would be entitled to receive the previously agreed fixed and variable remuneration up to the end of the originally agreed contract term, with a minimum payment covering a period of 12 months.